Stephen Bear Too Handsy By Fondling Breasts On First Date

 Bear’s girlfriend must have been fuming

 Stephen has been dating Charlotte Crosby but prior to the date, he came clean about being sexually frustrated.
 It, therefore, explains his wanting behavior during his date with Izzy.
-He even pointed out that speed dating meant that he would have lots of women available to him thanks to speed dating.
+He even pointed out that speed dating meant that he would have lots of women available to him.

-“I haven’t got needs I’ve got bear f***ing necessities!”
+“I haven’t got needs I’ve got bear [sic] f***ing necessities!”
 Stephen explained.

 Crosby must have been super pissed at Bear for the way he behaved during his date with Izzy.
-Fellow celebrity Perri Kiely who was on the same show was visibly in disgust and disbelief.
+Fellow celebrity Perri Kiely, who was on the same show, was visibly in disgust and disbelief.
 Stephen’s claim of being sexually frustrated brings some degree of confusion considering that he has been linked with Charlotte for quite some time.
 However, there has been some mystery around their relationship.

 #CharlotteCrosby left 'fuming' after letting #StephenBear give her a TATTOO https://t.co/tGmi5Oehky